Music, Drama and Visual Art, are thriving disciplines at TAS.

-TAS Music Camps
+TAS Music Workshops

 This group combines the talents of our top orchestral musicians and is conducted by the Director of Music.
-The orchestra performs at key school functions such as Speech Night, Trinity Day and Gala Awards Night.
+The orchestra performs at key school functions such as Speech Night, Trinity Day and Gala Night.

 TAS Middle School Orchestra

 The concert band plays music from a diverse range of musical styles and is open to all senior school musicians who play a wind or brass instrument.

 Conducted by the Director of Music, this ensemble is open to all string players in the Senior School and experienced White Rock Junior players.
 TAS Strings plays for school functions, especially when there is a need for quieter, reflective music, and in events for the local community.

 As musical talent develops, students are encouraged to play in small ensembles.
 These have been many and varied and have included a string quartet, piano trio, clarinet choir, flute ensemble and sax pack.
 These groups perform on many occasions, both at school and for community events.

 Both campuses have Junior School Concert Bands forming effective training ensembles for participation in Senior School music.
 White Rock Junior and Kewarra Beach Junior string ensembles are also essential training groups which feed into the Senior School ensembles in later years.
 These bands also play for school events and celebrations.

 Other Junior School Ensembles

 In recent years a variety of ensembles have formed in the Junior Schools to suit the talents of students.
 An example of this is the ukulele ensemble at Kewarra Beach Junior who have performed in the Cairns Ukulele Festival.